taskcluster/taskcluster-docs/tutorial/create-task-via-api.md

 constructed the `queue` object with credentials and used the auxiliary method `queue.buildSignedUrl` which works like `queue.buildUrl`, with the only difference that includes a signature in the query-string for the URL.

+# Next Steps

+ * The "Services" menu contains links to the API documentation for all TaskCluster services.